Dynamic Images Using SVGs

 - Prefix Your Layers

-- Export With Correct Settings
+- Export With IDs

 Export the SVG and make sure to include the 'id' attribute in your export.
 Otherwise the tags will be ignored and HELIO won't know which layers to address: